How To Regain And Keep Your Luxury Brand Legacy From Fading

 But here’s the thing…

-Many salespeople are doing an awful job.
-That is as true in most department stores as in Italian, German, and British luxury signature boutiques.
+Many salespeople do an awful job.
+This is true in most department stores as well as in Italian, German, and British luxury signature boutiques.

 You, as the CEO, are letting those salespeople squander all of the knowledge your craftspeople have used for generations to create your luxury products.